decretist/Dissertation/Chapter3/chapter3.markdown

 [10] Noonan, 172.

+[11] Gundula Grebner, “Lay Patronate in Bologna in the first half of the 12th Century: Regular Canons, Notaries, and the Decretum,” in *Europa und seine Regionen: 2000 Jahre Rechtsgeschichte*, ed.
+Andreas Bauer and Karl H. L. Welker (Vienna, 2007), 107–22.

+[12] Pennington, “The Biography of Gratian, the Father of Canon Law,” 387.

-[11] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
+[13] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
 Cambridge University Press, 2000), 122.

-[12] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of
+[14] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of